Sample Developmental Edit: Before And After Examples

 Read a scene from your current project and ask:

-If you struggle to answer any of these questions, the scene needs reconstruction.
-Start with desire, add obstacles, raise stakes, force choice, show change.
+If you struggle to answer any of these, the scene needs rebuilding.
+Start with desire, add obstacles, raise stakes, force a choice, show change.

 The scene test

 Every scene should pass this test: If you cut it, would the story break?
-If Sarah's revised scene disappeared, we would lose the job threat, the performance review setup, the client revelation, and Sarah's decision to fight back.
+If Sarah's revised scene vanished, we would lose the job threat, the performance review setup, the client reveal, and Sarah's choice to fight back.
 The story would have a hole.

 The original scene?
-The story would lose nothing.
+The story loses nothing.
 Sarah and Marcus disagree about deadlines.
-We could learn that in a single sentence of summary.
+That could be one line of summary.

 Your scenes should be load-bearing walls, not decorative trim.
 Make them essential, make them move, make them matter.